sinhp/Sina-Hazratpour/_posts/2017-05-08-two-concepts-of-liberty.md

 ---
 layout: post
-title: On two concepts of liberty!
+title: On two concepts of liberty
 date: 2017-05-08
 ---

-# Two concepts of liberty
+# The famous essay

 I recently read Isaiah Berlin's famous essay [two concepts of liberty][1] in which he delineates between two different versions of historical understanding of the notion of liberty by western societies; the __negative__  and __positive__ liberty.
 The idea of negative nad positive liberty is not due to Berlin hismself and goes back at least to Kant. ([negative and positive liberty][2]) In this post I will try to first share my understanding of this essay and emphasise the importance and usefulness of having this distinction in mind for our political discourse.
 Finally, I want to hint at insufficiency of this dichotomy in characterizing the notion of liberty in the realms of participation in shared political projects and also in relationships and love.